AryanG01/1-2-3-4-Stretch-Relax/README.md

 Language used: Dart, C++, CMake, Swift, HTML, C.

-FocusFit is an innovative workplace productivity application designed to enhance concentration and physical well-being among workers.
+1 2 3 4 Stretch Relax, is an innovative workplace productivity application designed to enhance concentration and physical well-being among workers.
 By seamlessly combining task-focused time management with regular exercise prompts, this app aims to optimize work performance and promote a healthier work environment.

 # Files
 **main.dart** The main file which runs the app